-Finding the right college can be incredibly overwhelming.
+Trying to find the right school for you can be incredibly overwhelming.
 There are hundreds to choose from and each one is doing their best to make you choose them.
-It may seem like it would be easier to just have someone tell you where to go and what to do, but the result would likely not be one that you enjoy.
+It may seem like it would be easier to just have someone tell you where to go and what to do.
+But, the result would likely not be one that you enjoy.
 It’s like having a vegetarian choose which restaurant to go to when all you want is a T-bone steak.

-Although there is no magic formula for choosing the right school, there are a few steps you can take to make things easier.
+There is no magic formula for choosing the right school.
+However, there are a few steps you can take to make things easier.

 1. Eliminate schools you KNOW will not work